TNuzzi/interview-app/README.md

 The problem is with image caching and the way the code is retreiving the images.

 1. The images are not cached.
-Meaning, every time the cellForRow content is request the app has to go the remote server and retreive the image.
+Meaning, every time the cellForRow is called, the app has to go the remote server and retreive the image.
 2. The image is downloaded on the UI thread.

 There are a couple of things I could do to fix this issue:

 1. Make the download aynchronious by using `NSOperationQueue`(to spawn background thread to download the images) or `NSURLSession`.
 With the images downloaded write them to file or use something like `NSURLCache`.
 2. Read the images from a cache or file system.

-3. Use a battle tested library that does 1 and 2.
+Here is the offending code:
 ```
     NSData *imageData = [[NSData alloc] initWithContentsOfURL: [URL URLWithString: model.imageURL]];
     [cell.image setImage: [UIImage imageWithData: imageData]];